 data _null_; days=intck('day', intnx('week.3', today(), 1, 'b'), '31dec2017'd); put days; run;

 This example makes use of the INTNX embedded inside the INTCK function.
 First, we find the date of next Tuesday.
-Then we calculate the number of days from that date until the 31st of December.
+Then we calculate the number of days from there and until the 31st of December.

-You can download the entire code to this post here.
+You can download the entire code from this post here.